 4. Update your Graphics Driver

 While graphics drivers are not directly linked with the Power options, updating them may help.
-Here’s how to update the outdated graphics driver on Windows 11.

 Device Manager

-2. Next, on the Device Manager, expand the Display Adapters.
+2. Expand the Display Adapters.

 Display Adapters